 Best time to go

-Many restaurants, bars and clubs on islands in Croatia do close past September, so we do not recommend a Croatia island hopper trip in the fall.
+Many restaurants, bars, and clubs on islands in Croatia do close past September, so we do not recommend an island hopper trip in the fall.

 Best Islands in Croatia

-Itβs hard to decide on the best islands to visit in Croatia.
+It’s hard to decide on the best islands to visit in Croatia.
 There are over 1200 to choose from.
-However, there are certainly more popular islands that see most of the visitors such as Hvar and Brac, with many of the Croatia island tours heading to the same few places.
-However, they are popular for good reason, as they are generally some of the most lively and beautiful of the islands.
+However, there are certainly more popular islands such as Hvar and Brac, with many of the Croatia island tours heading to the same few places.
+However, these Croatian Islands are popular for good reason, as they are generally some of the most lively and beautiful of the islands.

 There are also some lesser-known spots that are worth your time if you have a flexible itinerary.